joejcollins/rhapsody-angel/queens/2017-sarah.md

 2018-05-23 Checked, no signs of swarming.
 Saw eggs but not the queen.
 There were still drones in the supers.

 2018-05-23 No signs of swarming.
-Saw eggs but didn’t see the queen.
+Saw eggs but didn't see the queen.
 The brood in the super has all emerged except the drones.
 So that problem is nearly resolved.
 The supers are getting full so I think they will need a fourth one.

-2018-05-17 Saw eggs but didn’t see the queen.
+2018-05-17 Saw eggs but didn't see the queen.
 The brood that was in the super is emerging.
 The bottom brood chamber only had a couple of frames with brood on.
 The top brood box is full of brood or stores.
 I saw numerous queen cups and the drones are emerging so I think they will be thinking about swarming.

 2018-05-13 Checked, no signs of swarming.
-Saw eggs but didn’t see the queen.
+Saw eggs but didn't see the queen.
 The brood that was in the super seems ok.

 2018-05-07 I decided that the queen was in the top because of my mistake not because she went through the queen excluder.
-And she certainly didn’t go back down.
+And she certainly didn't go back down.
 So I restacked the supers with the super containing brood above a Snelgrove board, without any mesh in it.
 The Snelgrove board is above the queen excluder with a door open so the drones can get out.

-2018-05-05 Bollocks, I fucked up last time and the queen was trapped above the queen excluder.
+2018-05-05 Bollocks, I messed up last time and the queen was trapped above the queen excluder.
 She layed up 5 frames in the super.
 The brood frames were all polished and waiting.
 I separated the laid super with another super, splitting the brood nest.
-I didn’t want her moving through the queen excluder thinking the super was part of the brood nest.
+I didn't want her moving through the queen excluder thinking the super was part of the brood nest.
 I intend to let the brood in the super hatch then I will trash the comb because it now smells of brood.

 2018-04-18 Checked all the frames, more honey.
-Didn’t see the queen, but saw eggs.
+Didn't see the queen, but saw eggs.
 One uncharged queen cup.
 There are shed loads of bees so I will stop feeding and put on the supers.

 2018-04-08 Checked the top layer of 8 frames, maybe 3 frames of stores and 3 frames with brood or eggs.
 Saw the queen (marked yellow still).
 I put a feeder on.